TOUGH QUESTIONS NO ONE WANTS TO ASK

 SOME PEOPLE ASK THESE QUESTIONS…

-The impact of trauma and abuse is comprehensive.
-There is very little in the survivor’s life that isn’t affected by it, and one’s spirituality isn’t excluded.
+There is very little in the survivor’s life that isn’t affected by trauma, and one’s spirituality isn’t excluded.
+People look at life, relationships, justice, trust, religion, and God from a different lens.

 WHAT MAKES IT EVEN MORE DIFFICULT